RESTRICTING YOUR RECORDS IN GEORGIA

 RETROACTIVE FIRST OFFENDER:

 Many individuals do not realize they may be entitled to have their first lifetime felony removed from their criminal history despite their case being closed.
 Our office is often contacted by persons looking to have their firearm rights restored, and only have one prior felony conviction.
 In those cases, it is not necessary to go straight to the restoration process.
-You may be able to instead petition the Court of original jurisdiction to have your record restricted by applying first offender status to the prior conviction.
-This process is done by motion to the Court and our office has a 100% success rate in having our motions granted.
-If your petition is granted, the GBI will remove your felony conviction and nothing further needs to be done.
-You would no longer be a convicted felon and would enjoy all your rights without further action.
-This would automatically restore your rights to purchase and possess a firearm.
-Our fees start at $2,500 and may vary depending on the jurisdiction of your case.
+You may be able to instead petition the Court to have your record restricted by applying first offender status to the prior conviction.
+Our office has a 100% success rate in having these petitions granted, and as a result, removes the record from your criminal history entirely.
+This would automatically restore your rights due to the fact you are no longer a convicted felon.
+Our fees for retroactive first offender cases start at $2,500 and vary depending on the jurisdiction of your case.

-It is important to have an Attorney represent you with this process, given the complexity of the process and the Court requiring an in-person hearing before the presiding Judge.
+It is important to have an Attorney represent you with these cases given the complexities of the process.

-Our office provides this service for fees starting at $2,000 and would vary depending on the jurisdiction of the request, on a case by case basis.
+Our fees for Record Restrictions and Requests to Seal after a Pardon start at $2,500 and vary depending on the jurisdiction determined on a case by case basis.